-- Are you more irritable than previously
+- More irritable than previously

 Of course if you can get out and about then this is ideal.
 Mobility might be difficult but with support it’s amazing what can be achieved when you are determined.
 It might only be trip into your garden or a short walk, but it will boost your mood.

-If grocery shopping is difficult then talk to Helping Hands.
-They can assist you in a number of ways, including meal plans and food suggestions.
+If grocery shopping is difficult then talk to us as we can assist you in a number of ways, including meal plans and food suggestions.

-Call Helping Hands Care, on 01395 264 767.
+Get in touch for confidential, caring and no-obligation advice and support call Helping Hands Care, on 01395 264 767.

 #helpinghandscare #successinsmiles #homecare #helpinghands